 Geshe Dakpa Topgyal, Drepung Loseling Monastery and the Charleston Tibetan Society

-Mike Duckworth, 1st Vice President
+Mike Duckworth, President

-SONJA HOWE, 2nd Vice President
+Jeanne Welsh, 2nd Vice President

 Please E-mail the board at any time if you have any questions or concerns.
 All of the board members are here to help and serve the Charleston Tibetan Society as well as its new, current, old or prospective members and the community at large.